chubbystrings/calculator_app/README.md

 ## calculator_app

-A Simple calculator app with a narcissistic number checker feature, Narcissistic numbers are numbers that is the sum of it's own digits each raised to the power of the length or number digits.
+A Simple calculator app with a narcissistic number checker feature, Narcissistic numbers are numbers that are the sum of it's own digits each raised to the power of the length or number digits.